-Research is key to developing the Explorer post or club that fits best with local youth.
+Research is key to developing the Exploring post or club that fits best with local youth.
 Using career interest data, you will identify those youths interested in specific careers that appeal to them.
 With that information you will then be able to determine which businesses or organizations would make the best partners and the people who will provide the best support for your post or club.

 1. What are local youth interested in?

 - Career surveys/school data – You play an integral role in encouraging your local schools to utilize the Learning for Life career interest survey or to share the career interest data they have already obtained about their own students.

 - Focus on top 25 student interests – The survey serves as a tool to connect the young person with a respective youth program that matches his or her career interest.
 So, the more career survey data you have, the more students you will be able to invite to join your program.

 - Membership goal X 20 = # surveys needed.

 - Share the program, not the survey – The survey is only a tool to connect youth to the program.
 Talk about what the program offers in terms of what Exploring offers for youth regardless of career field – Career opportunities, leadership experience, life skills, citizenship, and character education.
 (Also see “What’s in it for Youth?” in the Career Interest Survey Guidebook)

 - Talk to the school counselor first; they can connect you with the decision maker.